timescale/docs/tutorials/blockchain-analyze/index.md

 same way as you might query time-series transactions in any other database.

 In this tutorial, you use Timescale hyperfunctions to analyze transactions on the Bitcoin blockchain.
-You can use these skills to query any data on a blockchain, including other cryptocurrencies, smart contracts, or health data.
+You can use these instructions to query any type of data on a blockchain, including other cryptocurrencies, smart contracts, or health data.

 ## Prerequisites